-In order to create a safe and successful learning community in accordance with the core values previously outlined, participants and parents are responsible for being aware of and abiding by the following codes of conduct:
+To create a safe and successful learning community in accordance with the core values previously outlined, participants and parents are responsible for being aware of and abiding by the following codes of conduct:

 - 1) Participants will adhere to high standards of conduct at all times.
-While traveling around campus, walking through university buildings and in the Davidson Academy, participants will represent Davidson Summer Programs in a mature and responsible manner.
-Participants will be considerate, polite, and well-behaved at all times, including minimizing noise in the residence hall. - 2) Weapons of any kind are prohibited at a Davidson Summer Program and on campus.
-Participants agree not to bring weapons, or objects in the likeness of weapons, to the program including but not limited to personal squirt guns, firearms, BB guns, paint ball guns, pellet guns, bows and arrows, bullets, martial arts weapons, knives, including pocketknives, and/or any item that is a reasonable facsimile of such a weapon. - 3) Participants will treat all facilities, equipment and property with respect and care.
-This includes respecting the property of fellow participants and keeping one's own property safely stored in assigned rooms.
-Neither the University nor Davidson Summer Programs is responsible for lost, stolen or damaged personal property. - 4) The laptops provided for REACH and THINK are Davidson property and are intended to be used solely for the purposes of course completion.
-Accessing inappropriate and/or explicit material is strictly prohibited. - 5) Participants agree not bring, use, or transfer alcohol, drugs or tobacco.
-Participants are not permitted to share over-the-counter medications, such as vitamins, or any other medication, such as asthma inhalers, insulin, EpiPens and topical medications, with other participants. - 6) Participants agree to treat all other participants, staff, and other persons on campus with respect.
+While navigating the campus, university buildings, and the Davidson Academy, participants will represent Davidson Summer Programs in a mature and responsible manner.
+They will demonstrate consideration, politeness, and impeccable behavior, including maintaining minimal noise levels in the residence hall. - 2) Weapons of any kind are prohibited at Davidson Summer Programs and on campus.
+Participants agree not to bring weapons, or objects in the likeness of weapons, to the program including but not limited to personal squirt guns, firearms, BB/pellet/paintball guns, bows and arrows, bullets, martial arts weapons, knives, including pocketknives, and/or any item that is a reasonable facsimile of such a weapon. - 3) The laptops provided for any Academic Session are Davidson property and are intended to be used solely for the purposes of course completion.
+Accessing inappropriate and/or explicit material is strictly prohibited. - 4) Participants agree not to bring, use, or transfer alcohol, drugs or tobacco.
+Participants are not permitted to share over-the-counter medications, such as vitamins, or any other medication, such as asthma inhalers, insulin, EpiPens and topical medications, with other participants. - 5) Participants agree to treat all other participants, staff, and other people on campus with respect.
 Obscenities, harassment (including lewd or profane comments directed toward another participant), acts of violence, bullying, fighting, inappropriate behavior, or vandalism will NOT be tolerated.
-At Davidson Summer Programs, teasing is considered an inappropriate behavior that is taken very seriously.
-Any behavior (written, verbal or physical) that may threaten, devalue, demean, or incite an individual/group/self, directly or indirectly is strictly prohibited. - 7) Participants are expected to think before they act, exercise common courtesy, and imagine how others might be feeling.
-By doing so, everyone will help make the program experience a pleasant one for all participants.
-Participants will act with respect, honesty, and personal integrity, including maintaining mature and appropriate behavior at all times. - 8) Participants will remain on campus at all times unless accompanied by program staff.
-Attendance at all scheduled activities, including academic sessions, is mandatory.
-Participants are not allowed to leave the site of any activity without prior permission from a Davidson staff member. - 9) Participants will not have or operate a car, scooter, motorcycle or any motorized vehicle while at a Davidson Summer Program. - 10) Each room occupied by participants is intentionally organized to house individuals identifying as the same gender.

-Respect for personal privacy is expected, and individual changing areas are widely accessible. - 11) With guidance from program staff, participants are responsible for self-management including sharing common space, arriving to activities on time, and getting into bed by lights out.
-Participants are responsible for managing all individual property and belongings brought to the program. - 12) Living with a roommate can be a challenge and problems should immediately be discussed with designated PAs

-- and/or program staff.
-Participants are not permitted to change roommates once they have been assigned and/or to stay in another, unassigned room. - 13) Participants agree to help keep the residence hall, including personal rooms, common areas, and surrounding areas, as well as The Davidson Academy clean and tidy at all times.
-Rooms may be inspected by program staff or university personnel with or without participants being present.
-At the end of the program, participants will be billed for any damages and/or excessive trash and filth. - 14) Participants will attend all meals served at the Resident Dining Hall.
+At Davidson Summer Programs, teasing is considered an inappropriate behavior that is taken very seriously. - 6) Participants are expected to reflect before they act, always maintaining common courtesy and empathy towards others.
+Upholding values such as respect, honesty, and integrity is crucial, coupled with consistently exhibiting mature and appropriate behavior. - 7) With guidance from program staff, participants are responsible for self-management including sharing common space, arriving at activities on time, and getting into bed by lights out.
+Participants are responsible for managing all individual property and belongings brought to the program. - 8) Living with a roommate can be a challenge and problems should immediately be discussed with designated PAs and/or program staff.
+Participants are not permitted to change roommates once they have been assigned and/or to stay in another, unassigned room.
+Additionally, participants must be in their assigned room by lights out and are not permitted to visit with other participants after this time. - 9) Participants will attend all meals served at the Resident Dining Hall.
 All food must be eaten in the dining area, per the University dining service policy.
-Participants are required to sit as a group in the area designated by program staff.
-It is the responsibility of each participant to eat nutritionally balanced meals, clean up after meals, and to show respect to fellow diners in the cafeteria. - 15) Participants must notify a program staff member immediately of any discomfort, illness or injury.
-An assessment will then be made, and appropriate care provided. - 16) Participants agree to dress appropriately and will be asked to change if clothing is considered inappropriate in accordance with program policy.
-Please refer to the "Davidson Summer Programs Dress Code" in this handbook for further details on appropriate attire. - 17) Participants may not have or use cell phones during STARS or REACH.
-The functions provided by electronic devices, specifically cell phones, are not relevant to the program.
-Thus, STARS and REACH are electronic device free environments.
-At THINK, participants will only be permitted to carry and use cell phones, smart phones, or other devices capable of voice and/or text communication while in their dorm room or on our designated floor of the residence hall.
-Misuse will result in temporary or permanent confiscation during the program.
-If participants do not have a cell phone, they will be limited to email communication only. - 18) Participants will demonstrate academic integrity when completing and submitting all course work.
-Any act(s) of cheating or plagiarism will not be tolerated and are grounds for immediate dismissal. - 19) Participants are expected to observe all program rules and agree to comply with all reasonable requests made by program staff, University personnel members and/or other authorized officials.
+Participants must sit together in the designated area.
+They are responsible for eating balanced meals, cleaning up after themselves, and showing respect to fellow diners. - 10) Participants are expected to observe all program rules and agree to comply with all reasonable requests made by program staff, University personnel members and/or other authorized officials.
 The consequences for violations will vary depending upon the severity of the incident and cumulative infractions.
 Consequences may include, but are not limited to verbal warning, loss of privileges, parent contact, and/or dismissal from the program.